 Below are links to keyboard shortcut keys that use the Esc key.

 How many Esc keys are on a keyboard?

 For computer keyboards that have an Esc key there's always only one Esc key.
 Some keyboards, like the keyboard used with MacBooks with a Touch Bar don't have an Esc key.

 2. Escape is shorthand for an escape character.
 An escape character is a single backward slash ( \ ) in Linux, programming, and regular expressions that treats a character as text and not a function.
 It can also be used to perform a special function.
 Below are examples of how an escape could be used.

 \" or \'

-The above example would treat the quote character as a quote character and not a beginning or end container.
-For example, in programming languages such as Perl this is required if you're printing text to a file or the screen that contains a quote.
-In other words, the command print "This is a \" quote."; would print This is a " quote without escaping the quote in the middle you would receive an error.
+The above example treats the quote character as a quote character and not a beginning or end container.
+For example, in programming languages such as Perl, this is required to print text to the screen containing a quote.
+In other words, the command print "Example of a \" quote."; would print Example of a " quote.
+Without escaping the quote, the Perl script would generate an error because of the extra quote.

-Finally, escape characters are also used in escape sequences, to create a function or command.
+Finally, escape characters are also used in escape sequences to create a function or command.
 For example, the above \n would create a newline character to the file or screen.
-See our escape sequence definition for additional examples.
+See our escape sequence page for additional examples.